Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Background

-In the sequel we recall that $w_{1}^{+}: M^4\to (-\infty, 0]$ is a Lipschitz continuos function.
-Then, following \cite{LeBrun} we define $f_{-}(x)=min\{f(x),0\},$ where $f$ is a real-valued function on $M^4.$ With these notations in mind we have the following proposition, which is a small modification of Proposition 2.2 in quoted article.
+Before to proceed, we recall that $w_{1}^{+}: M^4\to (-\infty, 0]$ is a Lipschitz continuous function.
+Therefore, following the ideas developed in \cite{LeBrun} we define $f_{-}(x)=\min\{f(x),0\},$ where $f$ is a real-valued function on $M^4.$ From this, we have the following proposition, which is a slightly modification of Proposition 2.2 in \cite{LeBrun}.

-\begin{proposition} Let $M^4=X\sharp j \Bbb{CP}^2$ be a compact K\"ahler surface, where $X$ is the minimal model of $M^4.$ We assume that $Y(M)<0.$ Then we have: Moreover, if (\ref{67}) is actually an equality, then $M^4$ is half-conformally flat. \end{proposition}
+\begin{proposition} Let $M^4=X\sharp j \Bbb{CP}^2$ be a compact K\"ahler surface, where $X$ is the minimal model of $M^4.$ Suppose that $Y(M)<0.$ Then we have: Moreover, if (\ref{67}) is actually an equality, then $M^4$ is half-conformally flat. \end{proposition}

-\begin{proof} First, we apply the same arguments used by LeBrun \cite{LeBrun} in the proof of Proposition 2.2 to arrive at where $\phi$ is a solution of the Seiberg-Witten equations.
+\begin{proof} We start applying the same arguments used in the proof of Proposition 2.2 of \cite{LeBrun} in order to obtain where $\phi$ is a solution of the Seiberg-Witten equations.
 Moreover, we already know that for details see Eq.
-7 in \cite{LeBrun} (see also pg.
+(7) in \cite{LeBrun} (see also pg.
 399 in \cite{scorpan}).